 And don't forget to look into airline passes if you're planning on traveling long distances.
 There's the Aussie AirPass with Qantas, the Walkabout Pass, OneWorld's Visit Australia and New Zealand pass, or try Air Timetable.
 There are also plenty of bus passes available.

 As for New Zealand, I'd also aim for Lonely Planet and the BNA forums.

-For travel info try Backpackerboard and for transport the Magic Bus gets raves.
+For travel info try Backpackerboard and for transport the Kiwi Experience gets raves.
 Gapyear also has great information for students traveling to Australia and New Zealand.